JohnVinyard/matching-pursuit/experiments/e_2024_2_25/readme.md

 Try with an explicit switching mechanism to turn events on or off

+I need to try again to apply a balanced l0 loss

 # Benefits of this Model
 - streaming, no fixed size